Poikilos/outputinspector/readme.md

   specifying the kate binary (i.e. include the line `kate=/usr/bin/kate` such as for Fedora 25 or `editor=/usr/lib/kde4/bin/kate` or appropriate command for older linux distro such as Ubuntu Hardy).
-You can also use geany's path if it exists.
+You can also use Geany's path if it exists.
 * Tab handling:  If you are using `mcs` 1.2.6 or other compiler that reads tabs as 6 spaces, and you are using Kate 2 with the default tab width of 8 or are using Kate 3, you don't have to change anything.
 Otherwise: